 The current collections attention to detail is what allows them to play with rich textiles like black and gold Brocade, paired with calf-skin.
 Or adding women’s brown sanyan aso-oke material to a men’s pea coat sleeve.
 Things that those outside of Africa wouldn’t dare do, but would definitely wear.
 Their distinction has not gone unnoticed.
 Okunoren has since expanded to the rest of the continent and the world.
 To start off 2017, Nigerian headlines showcased their new shawl lapelled tux jacket, made with intricate Ankara Fabric and a royal navy blue finish, made for a special guest at their Flagship.
 The jackets inner lining was emblazoned: “HM Mohammed VI, Sovereign of Morocco”

-What’s next for the boys?
-The brand is still young, yet is on par with the family heirloom establishments all over London.
-The brothers aim for an abundance of stores across Nigeria.
-Youth employment is a big concern for the brothers, and they endeavour to give back towards job creation.
-Internationally?
 With a co-sign from style innovators abroad like Tinie Tempah, it is undeniable they are bringing Africa fashion to the world stage.
-Copy-cat designs are emerging from the woodworks; Okunoren are revolutionising the fashion industry by setting pace and raising the standard.
+Okunoren are revolutionising the fashion industry by setting the pace and raising the standard.